- 2018 Year built

 “We built the first office building in Uptown, and after 30 years, Rolex and Harwood International are partnering once again to build another addition in our district,” said Gabriel Barbier-Mueller, founder and CEO, Harwood International.
 “This development will set a new standard for work life in the U.S. We intend on creating an office that will feature a unique blend of innovative architecture and gardens that Dallas has never seen before.”

-The Rolex Building is being designed in collaboration with Dallas-based HDF and Tokyo-based Kengo Kuma & Associates.
+The Rolex Building was designed in collaboration with Dallas-based HDF and Tokyo-based Kengo Kuma & Associates.
 This iconic seven-story building features 136,857 square feet, including 56,422 square feet of office spaces.
 Curated environments designed by world-renowned landscape architect Sadafumi Uchiyama include a Japanese inspired tiered garden featuring rampart stone walls at the base of the building with reflecting pools and cascading waterfalls spilling over the sides.
 A motor court is nestled within gardens and pedestrian friendly sidewalks which tie the site to the gardens of Saint Ann Court and across to the existing Rolex building.

 “Environment is an essential concept for the modern experience, incorporating both natural and urban surroundings,” said Kengo Kuma.
 “I wanted to design a building in Dallas with Harwood International that fuses nature and architecture.
 This landscape-building idea applied to The Rolex Building will result in a beautiful urban-organic icon that will fundamentally change the Dallas cityscape.”